skim0119/gym-softrobot/run_script/README.md

 ## Test run scripts

+The purpose of directory is to keep test-run files and test-training files.
+The environment is still under construction, and the training code is kept here to avoid repeated releasing.

-This directory is to keep test run cases for the development, and it will be removed once the environment is completed.
+This directory will be migrated to separate repository once the environment is completed.